slyh/Cities2-TrafficLightsEnhancement/README.md

 * Guide available [here](https://github.com/slyh/Cities2-TrafficLightsEnhancement/tree/master/GUIDE.md)
 * Compatible with version 1.0.18f1

-The mod will save extra data to your saves, which it relies on to provide additional functionality.
-Generally, traffic lights and junctions will revert to vanilla settings when the mod is removed, but this cannot be guaranteed.
+This mod stores extra data in your saves to provide additional functionality.
+Once removed, traffic lights and junctions should revert to default settings when a road update is triggered, but this cannot be guaranteed.

-You cannot downgrade the mod to an older version.
+You cannot downgrade this mod to an older version.
 Cities saved with the new version are not compatible with previous versions.

 > [!WARNING]
 > These modifications are highly experimental.
 Your game may crash more frequently, and your save files could be corrupted.